pawn-lang/YSI-Includes/YSI_Core/y_testing/features.md

 ### `.group`

 Attach multiple tests together in to a single group.
-The (unimplemented) plan is to allow only tests in a specified group to be run, and for all tests in a group to be collated together in the output:
+Tests in the same group are collected together in the output, and only specific groups can be specified as being run.

 ```pawn
 @test(.group = "Message Tests") SendClientMessage1(playerid)